 - It isn’t heavy like traditional breakfast casseroles that give you a mid-morning slump

-- You can switch up the veggies and seasonings for yummy variations (mushrooms, tomatoes, and sweet potatoes are great options)
+- You can switch up the veggies and seasonings for yummy variations (mushrooms, tomatoes, and sweet potatoes are all great options)

 The best part about this Sausage and Egg Whole30 Breakfast Casserole is it’s super easy to make and doesn’t require a ton of tools or ingredients.